Pain Point

 The composite metric that evaluates S3-based data system efficiency by normalizing query throughput, scan latency, or ingestion rate against total cost (storage, requests, compute, egress, and caching), enabling apples-to-apples comparison of architectural choices.

-3 connections 3 resources
+4 connections 3 resources 1 post

 Summary